music-encoding/music-encoding.github.io/community/mei-by-laws.md

 * two Technical Co-chairs
 * two Elections Officers

 The administrative chair takes responsibility for calling Board meetings.
 The designated Host Institution Board members act as _liaison_ with the host organizations.
 Moreover, the chair of the Board is the main representative of the whole MEI Community and thus has representational functions and obligations and may act on behalf of the whole MEI community on such occasions.
 (N.B. the above is not to say that the chair of the Board has more influence and decision competence than any other member of the Board.
-The chair of the Board is simply be “first among equals.”)
+The chair of the Board is simply “first among equals.”)

 The two Technical Co-chairs take responsibility for organizing and chairing the Technical Team, see details below (6 Technical Team).